 Local climatic, geological and topographic conditions impact fire protection efforts, and the frequency, spread, acceleration, intensity and size of fire involving buildings in this community.
 Further, they impact potential damage to all structures from earthquake and subsequent fire.
 Therefore, it is reasonably necessary that the California Fire Code be changed or modified to mitigate the effects of the above conditions.
-Theses local climactic and geological conditions have necessitated these minor modifications to the Title 24, Part 9, California Fire Code.
+Theses local climactic and geological conditions have necessitated modifications to the Title 24, Part 9, California Fire Code.

 Section 4.
 SEVERABILITY If any part of this Ordinance is for any reason held to be unconstitutional, unlawful or otherwise invalid by a court of competent jurisdiction, such decision will not affect the validity of the remaining parts of this Ordinance.
-The City Council of the City of Petaluma hereby declares that it would have passed and adopted this Ordinance and each of its provisions irrespective of any part being held invalid.
+The City Council of the City of Petaluma hereby declares that it would have passed and adopted this Ordinance and each of its provisions irrespective of any part being held invalid

 Section 5.
-CEQA The City Council finds that this Ordinance is not subject to the California Environmental Quality Act ("CEQA") pursuant to Section 15060(c)(2) of the CEQA Guidelines because the activity has no potential for resulting in a direct or reasonably foreseeable indirect physical change in the environment, and pursuant to Section 15060(c)(3) of the CEQA Guidelines because the activity is not a project as defined in Section 15378) of the CEQA Guidelines.
+CEQA The City Council finds that this ordinance is not subject to the California Environmental Quality Act ("CEQA") pursuant to Section 15060(c)(2) of the CEQA Guidelines because the activity has no potential for resulting in a direct or reasonably foreseeable indirect physical change in the environment, and pursuant to Section 15060(c)(3) of the CEQA Guidelines because the activity is not a project as defined in Section 15378) of the CEQA Guidelines.

-If the Ordinance was a "project" pursuant to CEQA it would be exempt pursuant to CEQA Section 15061(b)(3) (common sense exemption) since This action involves updates and revisions to existing regulations consistent with State law and will not result in any direct or indirect physical changes to the environment The proposed amendments are also exempt from CEQA in accordance with Section 15307 of the CEQA Guidelines as an action taken by the City as authorized by state law to assure the maintenance, restoration or enhancement of a natural resource where the regulatory process involves procedures for protection of the environment, in accordance with Section 15308 of the CEQA Guidelines as an action taken by the Section 15308 of the CEQA Guidelines as an action taken by the City as authorized by state law to assure the maintenance with Section 15308 of the CEQA Guidelines as an action taken by the City as authorized by state law to assure the maintenance, restoration, enhancement, or protection of the environment where the regulatory process involves procedures for protection of the environment where the regulatory process involves proceedures for protection of the environment where the regulatory process involves procedures for protection of the environment where the regulatory process involves procedures for protection of the environment where the regulatory process involves procedures for protection of the environment where the regulatory process involves procedures for protection of the environment where the regulatory process involves procedures for protection of the environment in accordance with the findings in the attached ordinance.
+If this ordinance were a "project" pursuant to CEQA it would be exempt pursuant to CEQA Section 15061(b)(3) (common sense exemption) since This action involves updates and revisions to existing regulations consistent with State law and will not result in any direct or indirect physical changes to the environment The proposed amendments are also exempt from CEQA in accordance with Section 15307 of the CEQA Guidelines as an action taken by the City as authorized by state law to assure the maintenance, restoration or enhancement of a natural resource where the regulatory process involves procedures for protection of the environment, in accordance with Section 15308 of the CEQA Guidelines as an action taken by the Section 15308 of the CEQA Guidelines as an action taken by the City as authorized by state law to assure the maintenance, restoration of the regulatory process involves proceedures for protection of the environment, in accordance with Section 15308 of the CEQA Guidelines as an action taken by the City as authorized by state law to assure the maintenance, restoration, enhancement, or protection of the environment where the regulatory process involves proceedures for protection of the attached ordinance.